HTTPArchive/dataform/infra/README.md

+# Infrastructure for the HTTP Archive data pipeline

-# Cloud function for triggering Dataform workflows
+## Cloud function for triggering Dataform workflows

 [dataformTrigger](https://console.cloud.google.com/functions/details/us-central1/dataformTrigger?env=gen2&authuser=7&project=httparchive) Cloud Run Function

 This function may be triggered by a PubSub message or Cloud Scheduler and triggers a Dataform workflow based on the trigger configuration provided.

-## Configuration
+### Configuration

 Trigger types: